VectorDBCloud/Open-Source-Embedding-Cookbook/README.md

 For specific error messages, please refer to the documentation of the respective vector database or create an issue in this repository.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
+## Contribution and Feedback

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+We encourage contributions to enhance these cookbook examples.
+For contributing new scripts or suggesting improvements, please refer to our [Contribution Guidelines](CONTRIBUTING.md).
+If you encounter issues or have suggestions, please use the issue tracker.

 ## Disclaimer

 These scripts are provided as examples and may need to be adapted to your specific use case and production environment.
-Always follow best practices for security and performance when working with databases.
+They are not guaranteed to work in all scenarios and should be thoroughly tested before use in any critical or production systems.
+Always follow best practices for security and performance when working with databases and APIs.
+The authors and contributors of this repository are not responsible for any damages or losses that may result from the use of these scripts.

+Vector Database Cloud configurations may vary, and it's essential to consult the official documentation and your system administrators before running these scripts in your environment.
+Ensure you have the necessary permissions and understand the potential impact of each operation on your data and system resources.